There is an old adage that claims two heads are better than one. Well, with the Stanley twins, F.O. and F.E., the adage was made manifest in spades.

 In 1888, the facility in Lewiston, Maine was sold, and a new, larger company, Stanley Brothers Dry Plate Manufacturing Company, was established in Watertown, Massachusetts.
 The demise of this pioneering company was not the result of anemic sales, poor management, malfeasance, or even technological development that rendered their primary product obsolete but a pivotal encounter with the display of a steam-powered carriage at the Brockton, Massachusetts, fair in 1896.

-Though the initial demonstration of the primitive automobile was rather lackluster resultant of multiple breakdowns it was enough to pique the inquisitive and imaginative mind of F.E.
+Though the initial demonstration of the primitive automobile was a rather lackluster resultant of multiple breakdowns it was enough to pique the inquisitive and imaginative mind of F.E.
 Early in 1897, a steam engine and boiler were purchased from J.W.
 Penny & Sons, a body was purchased from Currier, Cameron & Company, and a wide array of other parts was acquired from a variety of manufacturers.

-The Stanley built “steam wagon” bought by Walker generated so much interest both Walker and Barber initiated negotiations to buy out the Stanley brothers.
-Initially the brothers rejected these overtures and instead concentrated on perfecting their vehicle.
+The Stanley-built “steam wagon” bought by Walker generated so much interest both Walker and Barber initiated negotiations to buy out the Stanley brothers.
+Initially, the brothers rejected these overtures and instead concentrated on perfecting their vehicle.

-In November of 1898, F.E. stunned more than 5,000 spectators as he drove the improved model around a one third mile track to a new world automotive speed record with an average speed of 27.4 miles per hour without mechanical failure.
+In November of 1898, F.E. stunned more than 5,000 spectators as he drove the improved model around a one-third-mile track to a new world automotive speed record with an average speed of 27.4 miles per hour without mechanical failure.

 Inundated with hundreds of orders as a result of the demonstration the brothers felt compelled to initiate the manufacture of automobiles for sale to the general public.
 The first step in this new endeavor was the acquisition of a former bicycle factory adjacent to their former photographic plate company from Sterling Elliot in January of 1899.
-Next they established standardized, interchangeable mechanical components for their vehicles, and arranged with Currier, Cameron & Company to supply bodies.
+Next, they established standardized, interchangeable mechanical components for their vehicles, and arranged with Currier, Cameron & Company to supply bodies.

 By summer, one hundred vehicles had been completed and sold, and the brothers had acquired patents for numerous key components.
 All of this led Barber and Walker to redouble their efforts to purchase the company.

-By the end of the summer the brothers succumbed to the astounding offer made by John Walker who purchased the company the brothers had built for less than $20,000 for $250,000.
+By the end of the summer, the brothers succumbed to the astounding offer made by John Walker who purchased the company the brothers had built for less than $20,000 for $250,000.
 He immediately sold half interest in the company to Amzi L. Barber for $250,000.
-Initially the new company manufactured vehicles under the name Automobile Company of America but within weeks it reorganized as Locomobile Company of America.
+Initially, the new company manufactured vehicles under the name Automobile Company of America but within weeks it reorganized as Locomobile Company of America.
 Almost immediately the partnership disintegrated and on July 18, 1899, it was announced, “A. Lorenzo Barber and J.B.
 Walker, organizers of the Locomobile Company of America, have made a partition and the outgrowth of the is two companies, Barber will retain the Locomobile Company in Watertown, Mass. and will manufacture Stanley Carriages.
 Walker has taken the Mobile Company of America and will manufacture Stanley Steam Vehicles.
 The Stanley brothers will act as general managers of both companies for one year.”

-As an historical footnote, in 1899 the Stanley brothers played a key role in the launching of another American corporate icon.
+As a historical footnote, in 1899 the Stanley brothers played a key role in the launching of another American corporate icon.
 The sale of their patents and photographic plate manufacturing company became the cornerstone for the Eastman Kodak Company.

 In 1901, as technological advancements to the gasoline engine made them more practical, Locomobile reorganized, abandoned the use of steam propulsion, and sold the Stanley patents, and former factory, to the brothers Stanley who had been developing improved components for steam engines.
 The rest, as they say, is history.

 By 1903, the all-new Stanley Brothers Manufacturing Company, was well on its way to establishing an automotive icon that would long outlive the company and the brothers even though sales never surpassed 10,000 units per year.
-In part this status was the result of stunning record setting prowess.
+In part, this status was the result of stunning record-setting prowess.

 In 1906, at Ormond Beach (now Daytona Beach) Fred Marriott of the companies repair department piloted a special bodied Stanley to a stunning 127 miles per hour, a new automotive speed record.
 The following year he survived a horrendous crash at nearly 150 miles per hour during an attempt to break that record.